rakutenanalytics/ios-rakutenanalytics/README.md

     AnalyticsManager.shared().set(endpointURL: URL(string: "https://rat.rakuten.co.jp/"))
 @endcode

+@attention The runtime endpoint you set is not persisted and is intended only for developer/QA testing.

+**Note**: If you have implmenented a @ref analytics-custom-tracker "custom tracker" ensure that you have added your tracker to the manager before calling the set endpoint function.

 @subsection analytics-configure-location Location tracking
 @warning The SDK does not *actively* track the device's location even if the user has granted access to the app and the RAnalyticsManager::shouldTrackLastKnownLocation property is set to `YES`.
 Instead, it passively monitors location updates captured by your application.
 @warning Your app must first request permission to use location services for a valid reason, as shown in Apple's [CoreLocation documentation](https://developer.apple.com/documentation/corelocation?language=objc). **Monitoring the device location for no other purpose than tracking will get your app rejected by Apple.**